philemonnwanne/aws-bootcamp-cruddur-2023/journal/week6.md

 ### Test RDS Connection

-While in the backend directory, we will create a new python script `bin/db/test` with the following content
+While in the backend directory, we will create a new python script `bin/db/test` with the following content.

+Add this test script into db so we can easily check our connection from our container.

 ```python
 #!/usr/bin/env python3